AboveSolutionOdoo/odoo/README.md

 # odoo
   this is odoo project.
 ##first file
-	hi this is odoo hahaha.
+	hi this is odoo hahaha
+	abcdefghijklmnopqrstuvwxyz